tomtkg/tomtkg.github.io/bib.md

 - 2021\.
 Recent trends in deep learning based natural language processing
 - 2022\.
 Evolutionary fuzzy systems for explainable artificial intelligence: Why, when, what for, and where to?
 - 2023\.
 How intense are you?
 Predicting intensities of emotions and sentiments using stacked ensemble
+- 2024\.
+Evolutionary transfer optimization - A new frontier in evolutionary computation research
+- 2025\.
+Hands-on Bayesian neural networks - A tutorial for deep learning users

 ## [ゼミ輪読におすすめの書籍10選](https://raw.githubusercontent.com/tomtkg/tomtkg.github.io/master/data/book.bib)
 1. C. Darwin, **On the origin of species**, Routledge, 1859.